button/privacy-proxy/README.md

   * XML
   * Protobuf
   * Form encoding
-* Support for other architectures: Middleare, AWS Lambda, queues, etc.  Keep a hard separation between the core redacting logic and the host interface to make it pluggable.
+* Support for other architectures: Middleware, AWS Lambda, queues, etc.  Keep a hard separation between the core redacting logic and the host interface to make it pluggable.